jroneill97/HPR_Controls_2018/README.md

   - ```'plot'```       : 3D plot of rocket trajectory
   - ```'plot_circle'```: Plots a circle with radius equal to the landing distance
   - ```'follow'```     : Animates the rocket along its flight path (useful for visualizing its rotational motion)

-# List of Directories
-- Data_Files: Various .mat files used for simulator
--